Friends of the Congo

 Breaking the Silence Congo Week is a week of activities that commemorates the millions of lives lost in the Congo conflict while celebrating the enormous human and natural potential that exists in the country.
 Communities throughout the globe join in partnership with Congolese each year on the third week of October to screen films, hold teach-ins and forums, organize rallies, host fundraisers, put on concerts and undertake many other activities to elevate the profile of the Congo throughout the globe.
 Students and community organizers initiated Congo Week in 2008.
 Religious leaders, scholars, intellectuals, artists, and ordinary people throughout the globe also got involved to acknowledge the lives of the Congolese people and their pursuit for human dignity.

-Crisis in the Congo: Uncovering the Truth
+the Congo: Uncovering the Truth

 Crisis in the Congo: Uncovering the Truth explores the role that the United States and its allies, Rwanda and Uganda, have played in triggering the greatest humanitarian crisis at the dawn of the 21st century.
 The film is a short version of a feature length production to be released in the near future.
 It locates the Congo crisis in a historical, social and political context.
 It unveils analysis and prescriptions by leading experts, practitioners, activists and intellectuals that are not normally available to the general public.
 The film is a call to conscience and action.